Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

 ````

  #
- - #### Added extra code lines in the beginning to avoid alsa error handlers
+ - #### extra script lines in the beginning to avoid alsa error handlers
  ````
   from ctypes import *)